HED-Inc/gstreamer/subprojects/gst-plugins-bad/docs/libs/cuda/index.md

 As a result of the above example, if `CUDA_ERROR_OUT_OF_MEMORY(2)` or `CUDA_ERROR_ILLEGAL_ADDRESS(700)` error is detected in GStreamer CUDA library, the process will be aborted.

+**`GST_CUDA_DISABLE_STREAM_ORDERED_ALLOC`.
+(Since: 1.26)**

+As of 1.26, GStreamer CUDA library supports stream ordered CUDA allocation (e.g., cuMemAllocAsync).
+The behavior can be controlled via GstCudaBufferPool configuration option but default is enabled.
+This environment variable can be set to change the default behavior so that synchronous allocation (e.g., cuMemAlloc) can be used by default.